foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 # Overview

 TrueNAS SCALE runs Linux and k3s - a version of Kubernetes - under the hood.
 It offers a GUI and deploying Foundry is relatively simple.

+One wrinkle: TrueNAS SCALE sets a dynamic pod name, which means there will be a license acceptance screen every time the app is restarted.

 These instructions assume that you are at least somewhat-familar with TrueNAS and ZFS.
 Start there, make sure you have TrueNAS SCALE installed and one ZFS pool configured.
 Tested on SCALE 23.10.0.1 in Nov 2023.